QTCAT/qtcat.data/README.md

 The main tests is done using the HIT algorithm.
 The ``qtcatHit``-function uses a phenotype object, containing the actual phenotype and eventual covariates (e.g. environment, replications, ...).
 Furthermore a genotype object is needed which contains the SNP data and SNP clustering information.

-Finally significant QTCs at a specific alpha level can be summarized.
-The full procedure is described in more detail in Klasen et al. (2016).
+Finally significant Quantitative Trait Clusters (QTCs) at a specific alpha level can be summarized.

 ```{R}
 #------------------------------------------------------------------------------#